 One group of defendants who might be eligible for a sentence reduction is those already serving prison time.
 They would have to be both sentenced prior to November 1, 2010 and have a sentence that was longer than the range recommended by the new crack Guidelines.

-After a conviction you can still fight for a more favorable outcome.
+After a Seeking relief after a conviction you can still fight for a more favorable outcome.
 There are several types of post conviction relief available, including a petition for a writ of habeas corpus alleging violation of your constitutional rights.
 Typically, these motions are based on new evidence such as DNA test results or witness testimony.

 Defendants can also file a motion for post-conviction relief to argue that there was some constitutional violation not raised on appeal or some other irregularity in the trial/plea process.
 If successful, this can result in reversal of your conviction or a new trial.